Common name: Bob Marley Parasite

 Care level

-Very difficult Parasitic, not suitable for home aquariums
+Very difficult Not suitable for aquariums

 Diet

-Carnivore Feeds on fish blood
+Carnivore Feeds on fish blood during juvenile stages

 Reefsafe